Würm (band): History

 At the Würmhole, their practice place, they became friends with Keith Morris and Greg Ginn of the band Panic, who became regulars at the Würmhole parties before beginning to live there and practice there too.
-Lou Hinzo (Loud Lou) joined the band after answering an ad lookng for an animalistic drummer.
+Lou Hinzo (Loud Lou) joined the band after answering an ad looking for an animalistic drummer.
 Würm also made money by buying and selling musical equipment.

 Würm recorded an album in 1977 but the tapes were scrapped after the studio wasn't paid.
 That event, health problems among band members, and their growing dislike for each other caused Würm to split.
 One year later, Panic changed its name to Black Flag to avoid confusion with another band of the same name and Gary, who had joined Panic, rechristened himself Chuck the Duke or Chuck Dukowski.

 During a Black Flag hiatus, in 1982, Chuck brought back Würm to release a 3-song 7", We're Off/I'm Dead/Time has come Today on SST Records.
 They again reunited in 1983, adding vocalist Simon Smallwood of the band Dead Hippie.
 This line up recorded the Feast LP, but split for good during the recording.
 The LP wasn't released until 1985 on SST Records.